Speyeria atlantis: Description

 Its upperside is dark orange with many rows of black markings and black wing margins.
 Its underside is a light brown with many silvery-white spots.
 Wingspan ranges from 50–64 mm.

+Life cycle

 The larvae are hosted by violets.
 Adult foods include common milkweed, mint, mountain laurel, crown vetch, burdock, boneset, ox-eye daisy, spiraea, and virgin's bower.

+Threats

 Atlantis fritillaries are sensitive to temperature with population trajectories showing declines in response to climate warming trends.